Those Old Scientists: Plot

 While the crew tries to figure out how to send Boimler back to his own time, Boimler—nervous around the historical figures that he considers to be heroes—unsuccessfully tries to avoid divulging knowledge of future events.
 An Orion ship arrives and Boimler convinces Pike that they are a harmless science vessel, but the Orions transport the portal onto their ship and warp away.
 Boimler helps the crew track the Orions and they get the portal back by trading grain supplies which were destined for a colony in need.
 The Enterprise crew takes the portal back to Krulmuth.
 Before Boimler can return to his time, Ensign Beckett Mariner comes through to rescue him and exhausts the portal's power supply.

 Boimler and Spock fail to synthesize more of the portal's power source, the rare material horonium, while Mariner discovers that her idol Nyota Uhura is too focused on work and needs help relaxing.
 Enterprise engineer Pelia informs Boimler of the irreplaceable nature of the grain they traded to the Orions, and a remorseful Boimler tries to contact the Orions to get it back.
-He and Mariner are detained and have a conversation with Pike, during which Boimler realizes that the previous Enterprise was made from horonium and a piece of that ship was included in the construction of the new Enterprise.
+He and Mariner are detained and have a conversation with Pike, during which Boimler realizes that the previous Enterprise (NX-01) had horonium components and a piece of that ship was included in the construction of the current Enterprise.
 On the surface of Krulmuth, the Starfleet officers encounter the Orions, who received Boimler's signal.
 Pike explains the situation and Boimler mentions that, in the future, Orions are no longer seen as dishonorable pirates and that one of their friends is an Orion.
 Pike asks for the grain back and, in exchange, offers to let history remember that the portal was discovered by Orion scientists; the Orion captain happily agrees.
 Boimler and Mariner successfully return to the future.